Noughts & Crosses (novel series)

-Noughts & Crosses is a series of young adult novels by British author Malorie Blackman, including six novels and three novellas.
+Noughts & Crosses is a series of young adult novels by British author Malorie Blackman, with six novels and three novellas.
 The series is speculative fiction describing an alternative history.
 The series takes place in an alternative 21st-century Britain.

 At the time of the series, slavery had been abolished for some time, but segregation, similar to the Jim Crow Laws, continues to operate to keep the Crosses (dark-skinned people) in control of the Noughts (lighter-skinned people).
 An international organisation, the Pangaean Economic Community, exists.
 Seeming to be similar to the United Nations in scope but similar to the European Union in powers, it is playing a role in forcing change by directives and boycotts.
+Britain is known as Albion, Africa is one country called Zafrika, and Scandinavia — known as Fenno-Scandia — is the only Nought country left.

 The first book is written from two different perspectives – Callum's and Sephy's (Persephone) – and their experiences of their entwined but very different worlds.
-The chapters alternate, with even chapters being Callum's and odd ones Sephy's.
+The chapters alternate, with even-numbered chapters being from Callum's view and odd ones Sephy's.

 There are six books in the series: Noughts and Crosses, Knife Edge, Checkmate, Double Cross, Crossfire, and Endgame.